89luca89/pakkero/README.md

 1. "memory dump attack", for example pausing the VM during execution and manually search the ram for all file descriptors until you find the right one

-2. "proc dump attack", in linux all the file descriptors are in `/proc` so dumping to another disk the complete folder will in a way or another dump the decrypted payload (if done before the execution finishes)
+2. "proc dump attack", in linux all the file descriptors are in `/proc` so dumping to another disk the complete folder will in a way or another dump the decrypted payload (if done before the execution finishes), this is even more accentuated **if stdout management is enabled**

 3. dynamic analysis, during execution "pausing" the process and spot the right fd